Magnetic survey (archaeology)

 Magnetic surveying is one of a number of methods used in archaeological geophysics.
 Magnetic surveys record spatial variation in the Earth's magnetic field.
 In archaeology, magnetic surveys are used to detect and map archaeological artefacts and features.
 Magnetic surveys are used in both terrestrial and marine archaeology.

 Overview

 Magnetometers used in geophysical survey may use a single sensor to measure the total magnetic field strength, or may use two (sometimes more) spatially separated sensors to measure the gradient of the magnetic field (the difference between the sensors).
 In most archaeological applications the latter (gradiometer) configuration is preferred because it provides better resolution of small, near-surface phenomena.
 Magnetometers may also use a variety of different sensor types.
 Proton precession magnetometers have largely been superseded by faster and more sensitive fluxgate and cesium instruments.

 Every kind of material has unique magnetic properties, even those that we do not think of as being "magnetic".
 Different materials below the ground can cause local disturbances in the Earth's magnetic field that are detectable with sensitive magnetometers.
 The chief limitation of magnetometer survey is that subtle features of interest may be obscured by highly magnetic geologic or modern materials.

+Magnetometry largely relies on the fact that the topsoil has a higher magnetic susceptibility than most bedrocks or subsoils.
+This is because of the concentration of iron minerals in the topsoil, often weathered from the bedrock.
+Environmental processes such as repeated vegetation fires and redox reactions caused by wetting and drying of the soil convert iron compounds to oxide maghemite (y-Fe2O3).
+Associated anthropogenic activities such as lighting fires or irrigated farming accentuate this effect.

+Magnetometry is therefore useful for finding pits and ditches which have been backfilled with topsoil, with a higher magnetic susceptibility than the surroundings.
+Roads and structures are also visible from magnetic surveys since they can be detected because the susceptibility of the subsoil material used in their construction is lower than the surrounding topsoil.